Once you determine the style of your ice machine as

-Choosing the Right Ice Machine – Air Cooled or Water Cooled
+Choosing the Right Ice Machine – Modular vs. Self-Contained

 Air Cooled Ice Machines